Pritichahal/pygetpapers1/README.md

 - Ensure git cli is installed and is available in path.
 Check out (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-- Enter the command: `pip install git+https://github.com/petermr/pygetpapers.git`
+- Enter the command: `pip install git+https://github.com/petermr/pygetpapers1.git`

-- Ensure pygetpapers has been installed by reopening the terminal and typing the command `pygetpapers`
+- Ensure pygetpapers1 has been installed by reopening the terminal and typing the command `pygetpapers1`

 - You should see a help message come up.

 <hr>

 # Usage
-`pygetpapers` is a commandline tool.
+`pygetpapers1` is a commandline tool.
 You can ask for help by running:
 ```
-pygetpapers --help
+pygetpapers1 --help
 ```

 ```
-usage: pygetpapers [-h] [--config CONFIG] [-v] [-q QUERY] [-o OUTPUT]
+usage: pygetpapers1 [-h] [--config CONFIG] [-v] [-q QUERY] [-o OUTPUT]
                    [--save_query] [-x] [-p] [-s] [-z] [--references REFERENCES]
                    [-n] [--citations CITATIONS] [-l LOGLEVEL] [-f LOGFILE]
                    [-k LIMIT] [-r] [-u] [--onlyquery] [-c] [--makehtml]